 This church, found at the highest point on Procida, also has the best sea views.
 The terrace of Abbazia San Michele is also an attraction on its own.

 Depending on the season when you visit Procida, you can find Terra Murata Residents preparing festival celebrations for the local fishermen.
-It is the best time to come here if you want to see the colorful decorations on the streets.
+It is the best time to come here to see the colorful street decorations.

-Terra Murata is quiet and less populated, a typical characteristic of Procida island.
+Terra Murata is quiet and less populated, a characteristic of Procida.
 You might end up by yourself or with just a few other sightseers.

 Heading to Casale Vascello

 Casale Vascello is close to Terra Murata.
-This centuries-old complex has a charm of its own, which you access through two narrow alleyways.
+This centuries-old complex has a charm, which you access through two narrow alleyways.
 These were constructed as a defense system to thwart possible attacks from invaders.

 Once on the Casale Vascello, you won’t help but treat your eyes to the epic scenes created by the colorful houses.
 Their balconies, staircases, and arches give it a unique charm comparable to what you are welcomed with at Procida’s Marina Grande.
 Unbelievably, people still live inside these buildings.